devigned/azure-content/articles/hdinsight-provision-clusters.md

 **To connect to your Azure subscription**

-Before using the command-line interface, you must configure connectivity between your workstation and Azure.
-Your Azure subscription information is used by the command-line interface to connect to your account.
+Before using the Azure CLI, you must configure connectivity between your workstation and Azure.
+Your Azure subscription information is used by the Azure CLI to connect to your account.
 This information can be obtained from Azure in a publish settings file.
-The publish settings file can then be imported as a persistent local config setting that the command-line interface will use for subsequent operations.
+The publish settings file can then be imported as a persistent local config setting that the Azure CLI will use for subsequent operations.
 You need to import your publish settings only once.

 > [AZURE.NOTE] The publish settings file contains sensitive information.
 Microsoft recommends that you delete the file or take additional steps to encrypt the user folder that contains the file.
 On Windows, modify the folder properties or use BitLocker Drive Encryption.

 1. Open a terminal window.